Decision-Oriented Dialogue for Human-AI Collaboration: Related Work

-\paragraph{Large Language Models} Our goal of building task-general dialogue agents motivates the use of large language models (LLMs) such as GPT-3 \citep{NEURIPS2020_1457c0d6, ouyang2022training}, PaLM \citep{chowdhery2022palm}, or LLaMA \citep{touvron2023llama}.
-Recent work has focused on using language models as dialogue agents, including OpenAI's ChatGPT, Microsoft's Sydney, Anthropic's Claude, and Google's LAMDA \citep{thoppilan2022lamda} and Bard.
+\paragraph{Large Language Models} Our goal of building task-general dialogue agents motivates the use of large language models (LMs) such as GPT-3 \citep{NEURIPS2020_1457c0d6, ouyang2022training}, PaLM \citep{chowdhery2022palm}, or LLaMA \citep{touvron2023llama}.
 Current-era language models are known to struggle with aspects of our tasks, such as mathematical reasoning \citep{hendrycks2021measuring}, explicit state tracking \citep{li-etal-2021-implicit}, pragmatics \citep{fried2022pragmatics}, and theory of mind \citep{sap2022neural}.
 However, recent work in scratchpad prompting \citep{nye2021show}, chain-of-thought reasoning \citep{wei2022chain}, and external tool use \citep{schick2023toolformer} has sought to address these problems.
 We build baseline models with similar approaches in our setting.
-While LLMs can perform reasonably well in some of our settings, we show that they cannot consistently handle dialogues with complex decision problems as well as humans.
+While LMs can perform reasonably well in some of our settings, we show that they cannot consistently handle dialogues with complex decision problems as well as humans.

 \paragraph{Human--AI Collaboration} Our task may also be viewed as a cooperative multi-agent setting~\citep{dafoe2020open}.
-Research in human-AI collaboration and multi-agent reinforcement learning has also formalized tasks that require collaborating strategically with other agents on a shared goal, through tasks such as Overcooked \citep{carroll2019overcooked}, Hanabi \citep{bard2020hanabi}, and Diplomacy~\citep{cicero2022}.
+Research in human--AI collaboration and multi-agent reinforcement learning has also formalized tasks that require collaborating strategically with other agents on a shared goal, through tasks such as Overcooked \citep{carroll2019overcooked}, Hanabi \citep{bard2020hanabi}, and Diplomacy~\citep{cicero2022}.
 Our evaluation methodology is adapted from these tasks, where methods like population play and fictitious self-play are often used as proxies for human evaluation in addition to self-play \citep{pmlr-v37-heinrich15, NEURIPS2021_797134c3}.
 In human--AI collaboration, cooperative tasks have been formulated in game-theoretic terms where agents use signals from the user such as demonstrations, feedback, or language~\citep{jeon2020reward, lin-etal-2022-inferring} to explicitly optimize for assistive behavior~\citep{NIPS2016_c3395dd4, sadigh2016planning}.
-In our work, we are similarly interested in formalizing settings where agents should explicitly optimize for human assistance in the course of dialogue.
+In our work, we are similarly interested in formalizing settings where agents should explicitly optimize for effectiveness in the course of dialogue.